 Westerville’s First Responders Park (FRP) was first dedicated in 2010 to honor the service and sacrifice of all first responders.
 The centerpiece to the park was a section of steel known as “C-40” from the north tower of the World Trade Center that fell during the terrorist attacks on Sept.
 11, 2001.
 Later, on Oct.
 9, 2011, the City dedicated a privately funded sculpture, “The Crossing,” which honors a fallen Westerville firefighter, David Theisen.
 In 1998, David was killed while battling a fire in Crooksville, Ohio.

 On Feb.
 10, 2018, Westerville Division of Police officers Anthony Morelli and Eric Joering were killed in the line of duty.
 As the community worked to cope with this tragic loss, plans to create a permanent police memorial were expedited.
-The state of Ohio generously donated $500,000 to be used in fiscal year 2018 to the project.
+The state of Ohio generously donated $500,000 for the project.

 The following represents initial plans to upgrade a park that honors all first responders and to create a lasting memorial space for our local fallen who made the ultimate sacrifice.
 These concepts were created with a committee including the Westerville Chiefs of Police and Fire, as well as other representatives from the City's police, fire, communications and administrative divisions.